 Restoration Of Valuable Items

-Water damage creates major havoc on any home or business, and in most cases it is enough to say that anything damaged can be repaired, and that anything destroyed can be replaced.
-Unfortunately, all that goes out the window when you start looking at valuable items such as heirlooms, artwork, or historical pieces.
-These may have a monetary value, or a sentimental attraction that goes beyond money.
+Water damage creates major havoc on any home or business.
+In most cases, anything damaged can be repaired and anything destroyed can be replaced.
+Unfortunately, heirlooms, artwork, or historical pieces pose an additional challenge during restoration.
+These may have a monetary value or a sentimental attraction that goes beyond money.
 When these items are flood damaged, you want to take all available steps to salvage them.

 Any objects that are still wet should be rinsed off with clear water, removing any and all silt and debris with a soft brush or a slightly damp cloth.
 Do not grind or bear down as this will only result in the particles being ground into the piece and causing additional damage.

 Objects that are air dried should be done indoors, since sunlight and heat may cause the item to warp or even crack.
 Storing items in damp bags is also discouraged, since mold can easily develop, and will do so more quickly if the area is enclosed and damp.

 If you are looking at damaged historical wallpaper, avoid using disinfectants or other harsh cleaners as this can cause additional damage.